Chatswood, New South Wales: Economy

 Chatswood is one of the North Shore's major commercial and retail districts.
 The "Sydney global economic corridor", is used to describe a geographical "arch" of Sydney, home to international corporations.
-Many retail outlets are situated along Victoria Avenue and many office buildings are situated along Pacific Highway.
+Many retail outlets are situated along Victoria Avenue and many office buildings are situated along the Pacific Highway.

 Corporate headquarters

-The Australian headquarters of Smith's Snackfood, Abigroup, Carnival Australia, Coffey, PepsiCo and Carter Holt Harvey as well as offices of Nortel Networks, Optus, Lenovo, NEC, Leighton Contractors and Huawei are located in Chatswood.
+The Australian headquarters of Smith's Snackfood, Carnival Australia, Coffey, PepsiCo and Carter Holt Harvey as well as offices of Nortel Networks, Optus, Lenovo, NEC, Ventia and Huawei are located in Chatswood.
 A number of high-density residential towers are also located in Chatswood.

 Retail and shopping

-Chatswood has two major shopping centres: Chatswood Chase Sydney and Westfield Chatswood.
+Chatswood has two major shopping centres: Chatswood Chase and Westfield Chatswood.
 There are also a few smaller shopping centres such as Mandarin Centre, Chatswood Interchange, Chatswood Place, Lemon Grove, The Gallery, Victoria Plaza and Orchard Arcade.

 Outdoor markets

 The Chatswood Mall Markets are held each Thursday and Friday in Chatswood Mall, Victoria Avenue and feature food and craft stalls, and live music.